Podcast Episodes – Traders Podcast

 Direct download: RB569.mp3

-Category:Podcast Episodes -- posted at: 10:10am EDT
+Category:Podcast Episodes -- posted at: 10:10am EST

 In Episode 568 of The Traders Podcast, your hosts Rob Booker and the producer Jason Pyles talk about fear and how bad experiences with trading can haunt you and tend to affect your perception of yourself and your ability to trade successfully.